 To call for her expulsion is to attempt to stifle the freedoms granted under the First Amendment and damage intellectual growth.
 MSA should reconsider these actions, as Zhu proclaims, “That’s the definition of fascism.”
 Zhu now alleges to be facing threats from colleagues over her posts.

 UCF recently released a statement that she will not face punishment from the school.

 College students must become accustomed to the fact that they will face disagreements in everyday life in the real world.
 There is, after all, a big world outside of their small campuses.
-Free expression of differing outlooks is part of what makes our nation great and leads to the enhanced creativity and entrepreneurship unique to our country.We value your comments!
-Please weigh in on our comment section below.
+Free expression of differing outlooks is part of what makes our nation great and leads to the enhanced creativity and entrepreneurship unique to our country.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com